-At this time St Petersburg was still young, having only been founded by Peter the Great, initially as a fortress, in 1703, and designated by him as Russia's capital - in place of Moscow - only nine years later.
-[12] Remember how big Russia was in the 18th century (and still is), and how close St Petersburg lay to its western edge (Fig 4).
-It is not surprising that, in Russia, St Petersburg has been known as its 'Window on the West'.
-Remember too that during Catherine's reign Russia's empire - its sphere of dominion over adjacent and nearby territories - expanded further, especially towards the west, coming to include all or large parts of present day Estonia, Latvia, Lithuania, Belarus, Poland and Ukraine.
-One of Peter's reasons for choosing this location was that he wanted to consolidate Russia's control over the Swedish (Baltic) province of Ingria (Fig 5).
-The Russian conquest - more correctly, reconquest - of Ingria was not completed until the summer of that year (1703), and the new capital city was to be established near its heart.
-At that time the province's population is said to have consisted chiefly of Finnish speakers.
-A few years later, in 1710, the entire province was renamed St Petersburg.[13]
+At this time St Petersburg was still young, having been founded by Peter the Great, initially as a fortress, in 1703, and designated by him as Russia's new capital city only nine years later, in 1712.[12]
+Remember how enormous Russia was in the 18th century (and still is), and how close St Petersburg lay (and still lies) to the western edge of the country (Fig 4).
+It is no surprise that in Russia it has been called her 'Window on the West'.
+Remember too that during Catherine's reign the Russian empire expanded further, especially towards the west, coming to include all or large parts of present day Estonia, Latvia, Lithuania, Belarus, Poland and Ukraine.
+One of Peter's main reasons for choosing this particular location was that he was determined to consolidate Russian control over the Swedish Baltic province of Ingria (Fig 5).
+The Russian conquest - more correctly, re-conquest - of the province had not been completed until the summer of that year (1703), and the new soon-to-be city was to be established in its heart.
+In 1710 the entire province was renamed as St Petersburg, and later become the Russian governorate of that name.[13]
+In the 18th century its indigenous population is said to have consisted chiefly of Finnish speakers.